Books that Aunt Book Has Identified

 Chess Pieces Mystery

 "Next, there was a girl who went to live in a strange place, maybe a lighthouse, with her father.
 There was some secret being held, perhaps involving secret passageways, and the whole plot hinged on something to do with chess pieces.
 I remember the binding of this book was blue (perhaps library rebinding) and featured a rook from a chess set on the cover.
-There was a segment where the girl was sick and feverish and while in this condition discovered something about the secreet her father was keeping but upon gettinig well she couldn't exactly figure it out.
+There was a segment where the girl was sick and feverish and while in this condition discovered something about the secret her father was keeping but upon getting well she couldn't exactly figure it out.
 The book ended with the girl discovering that her father had kept the secret because he loved her so much and wanted to protect her."

 Solution: A Spell is Cast, by Eleanor Cameron.
 Illustrated by Beth and Joe Krush.
 Little, Brown, 1964.
 The girl in the book is named Cory, and she goes to stay with her Uncle Dirk at his house, Tarnhelm.
 Part of the mystery involves a unicorn necklace that Cory wears.